Quick Start

 The fastest way to understand what codectx does is to run it on your own codebase.

-You’ll see a tiered layout detailing your architectural entry points, dependency connections, and key implementations.
+codectxwill generate a structuredCONTEXT.mdfile in the root of your project.
+Open it in a text editor to see a tiered layout detailing your architectural entry points, dependency connections, and key implementations. -

 By providing the structured CONTEXT beforehand, the LLM starts with a deterministic, highly organized understanding of exactly how your project goes together.